Scandit/barcodescanner-sdk-react-native/docs/howto-upgrade.md

 For Android, you have nothing to do.
 Only working with iOS requires the following steps:

 First, you have to download the iOS SDK from Scandit's website.
 Then you need to copy the `ScanditBarcodeScanner.framework` file to the `project_directory/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder.
-You have to link the plugin manually: `react-native link`.
+Then, you have to link the plugin manually: `react-native link`.
-Go into the your project's `ios` folder and run `pod install`.
+After the previous step succeeded, go into the your project's `ios` folder and run `pod install`.